natehn/blog/content/posts/land-acknowledgment.md

 {{< figure src="/slave-ship.png" title="Slave ship diagram, first printed as a broadside in England in 1789." >}}

 Some of my ancestors lived in the American South back before the Civil War.
 Various branches of that family "owned" a few enslaved African people, over the course of generations.
-Since they were not major slaveholders, there are no real records to be found.
+Since they were not major slaveholders, there are few records to be found.
 When they moved to southern Illinois, a free state, they likely sold them or gave them away.[^moving]

 [^moving]: Of course I would like to think that they freed them, but there is no reason to think so.
 Some of their cousins continued to own slaves after moving to Virginia.